Biden says disputes remain over treatment of U.S. journalists in China

 Foreign reporters working in China face numerous difficulties, including lack of access to top officials and harassment and even violence when covering sensitive events like protests.

-(Reporting by Michael Martina and Ben Blanchard; Writing by Sui-Lee Wee; Editing by Ryan Woo)
+(Reporting by Michael Martina; Writing by Sui-Lee Wee; Editing by Ryan Woo)